NielsdeBlaauw/php-doc-check/README.md

 ## Usage

 ```
-$vendor/bin/php-doc-check -h
+$vendor/bin/php-doc-check -?
-Flags
-  --help, -h                   Show this help screen
-  --quiet, -q                  Don't show any output
-  --ignore-violations-on-exit  Will exit with a zero code, even if any violations are found

-Options
-  --directory, -d                    Directory to scan for files
+Usage: vendor/bin/php-doc-check [options] <directory> [<directory>...]

+Options:
-  --exclude, -x                      Directories to exclude, comma seperated
+  -x, --exclude <arg>                      Directories to exclude, without slash
-  --format, -f                       Output format: text, json [default: text]
+  -f, --format <arg>                       Output format: text, json
-  --reportfile                       Send report output to a file
+  -o, --reportFile <arg>                   Send report output to a file
-  --complexity-warning-treshold, -w  Cyclomatic complexity score which is the lower bound for a warning [default: 4]
+  -w, --complexity-warning-treshold <arg>  Cyclomatic complexity score which is
+                                           the lower bound for a warning
-  --complexity-error-treshold, -e    Cyclomatic complexity score which is the lower bound for an error [default: 6]
+  -e, --complexity-error-treshold <arg>    Cyclomatic complexity score which is
+                                           the lower bound for an error
-  --file-extensions                  Regex of valid file extensions to scan [default: php|php5|phtml]
+  -$, --file-extension <arg>               Valid file extensions to scan
+  -i, --ignore-violations-on-exit          Will exit with a zero code, even if
+                                           any violations are found
+  -?, --help                               Show this help and quit
+  -q, --quiet                              Don't show any output
 ```

+Example first use: `vendor/bin/php-doc-check --exclude vendor ./`

 ## Examples